dgraeber/seed-farmer/docs_v2/docs/guides/index.md

 This section provides how-to guides for common tasks with Seed-Farmer.
 These guides are designed to help you accomplish specific goals and solve common problems.

+## Project Development

+The [Project Development](project-development.md) guide covers how to structure and organize Seed-Farmer projects.
+It includes best practices for project organization, managing multi-environment deployments, working with dependencies between modules, and using environment variables and remote modules effectively.

+## Module Development

+The [Module Development](module-development.md) guide provides comprehensive information on creating individual modules for Seed-Farmer.
+It covers required files (deployspec.yaml, README.md), optional files (modulestack.yaml), deployspec structure and parameters, metadata management, and best practices for creating reusable, generic modules.

 ## Local Deployments

 The [Local Deployments](local-deployments.md) guide explains how to deploy Seed-Farmer projects locally for development and testing purposes.
-It uses an AWS Codebuild Local image with Docker to deploy artifacts.
-This is useful for testing changes before deploying to production environments.
+It covers environment setup, working with local and remote modules, using data files, and best practices for iterative development and testing before production deployment.

 ## Remote Deployments

-The [Remote Deployments](remote-deployments.md) guide explains how to deploy Seed-Farmer projects locally for development and testing purposes.
-It uses an AWS Codebuild Local image with Docker to deploy artifacts.
-This is useful for testing changes before deploying to production environments.

-## Project Development

-The [Project Development](project-development.md) guide provides best practices and tips for developing projects with Seed-Farmer.
-This includes organizing your code, managing dependencies, and structuring your manifests.
+The [Remote Deployments](remote-deployments.md) guide covers deploying Seed-Farmer projects using AWS CodeBuild in the cloud.
+It explains how AWS CodeSeeder orchestrates remote deployments, working with different CodeBuild images, image overrides, and the deployment process in AWS environments.

 ## Common Tasks